-Chris TranquadaMASc EIT
+Chris TranquadaMASc PEng

 Chris has a Bachelor’s and Master’s degrees in Materials Engineering from the University of Toronto.
 His Master’s thesis focused on tiny water-repelling features found in certain tree leaves.
 “Knowing how to examine small-scale features helps me find important details when looking for the source of a fracture or failure,” he observes.
 A thorough analysis of the evidence will determine whether a failure was caused by deficiencies in design, manufacturing, installation, maintenance or use.

 Chris enjoys using his expertise to help legal and insurance professionals unravel mysteries.
 “New questions come up all the time,” he says.
 “It keeps me on my toes.”